NCATSTranslator/Knowledge_Graph_Exchange_Registry/KGE_REGISTRY_ARCHITECTURE.md

 KGE files are one of three channels with which Knowledge Providers (KP) implementations can share knowledge graphs, the other two channels being an implementation of the Translator Reasoner Application Programming Interface ("TRAPI") or possibly, of a non-TRAPI SmartAPI-registered bespoke APIs.
 Autonomous Relay Agents (ARA) serving novel knowledge may also publish them either through KGE file sets.

 The first general requirement is the ability to locate and describe such KGE files.
-For this purpose, indexing of such KGE files within the SmartAPI-based Translator registry with Translator standardized metadata is mandated.
+For this purpose, [indexing of such KGE files within the SmartAPI-based Translator registry with Translator standardized metadata](https://github.com/NCATSTranslator/TranslatorArchitecture) is now a Translator community agreed requirement.

 The second general requirement notes that since by design, the SmartAPI registry only records and publishes metadata about its indexed resources, for human or programmatic lookup, as OpenAPI 3 compliant Application Programming Interfaces, it has been concluded that from the standpoint of SmartAPI, **all** resources registered in the Translator Registry **must** be "API-like" in nature, both by specification and by the implementation of a live web service access.